-- On 12 October 2023, the Commission issued a consultation paper on the october 2023, the Commission issued a consultation paper on the october 2023, the Commission issued a consultation paper on the october 2023, the Commission issued a consultation paper on the october 2023, the Commission issued a consultation paper on the october 2023, the Commission issued a consultation paper on the october 2023, the Commission issued a consultation paper on the october 2023, the Commission issued a consultation paper on the october 2023, the Commission issued a consultation paper on the october 2023, and their implications for the assessment method. - 2 The Commission proposed to retain the 2020 Review assessment method. - A summary of state and territory (state) responses to each consultation question is included below, as well as the Commission's draft position and the draft 2025 Review assessment method. - 4 State submissions can be viewed here.
+- 1 On 12 October 2023, the Commission issued a consultation paper on the other expenses assessment.
+The Commission considered changes since the 2020 Review and their implications for the assessment method. - 2 The Commission proposed to retain the 2020 Review assessment method. - 3 A summary of state and territory (state) responses to each consultation question is included below, as well as the Commission's draft position and the draft 2025 Review assessment method. - 4 State submissions can be viewed here.